fjahr/cisa-research/half-agg.md

   a Bitcoin transaction the savings are 20.6% in terms of bytes and 7.6% in terms of weight units ([assuming the historically average transaction](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/savings.org))
-- Non-interactivity: Aggregation process does not require any cooperation between signers or signers and the aggregating party
+- Non-interactivity: Aggregation process does not require any cooperation between signers or with the aggregating party.
+This means that there is no requirement for signers to be online and signatures can be aggregated by other network participants, like broadcasting nodes or miners.
 - Combination with full-agg: Signatures that are results of a full-agg process can be further aggregated with half-agg, leading to even higher savings